vsergeev/btckeygenie/README.md

 **Important Note:** I had to implement elliptic curve operations and ECDSA key generation manually for secp256k1, because golang's crypto/ecdsa only supports curves with a=-3.
-While I am not worried about its correctness or ability to generate validate bitcoin key pairs, it may be vulnerable to timing attacks during the public key computation.
+While I am not worried about its correctness or ability to generate validate bitcoin keypairs, it may be vulnerable to timing attacks during the public key computation.
 Use at your own risk in a public facing setting (e.g.  web).
 If you have some experience or thoughts on this matter, please let me know!